2006 Daytona 500: Race

 Johnson led the next seven laps before an accident brought out the tenth caution flag.
 Burton slid up the backstretch and hit McMurray, leading Burton to collide with the wall.
 Burton collided with Bobby Labonte's right side, causing both cars to strike the wall, and Labonte collected Hamlin.
 During the caution, one of Newman's mechanics pleaded with representatives from Mears' and Sadler's teams to help Newman on the outside for the restart.
 Both declined because of the chance to win the race.
-The race restarted on the 202nd lap for a green–white–checker finish extending it to 203 laps, with Johnson leading Newman and Mears.
+The race restarted on the 202nd lap for a green–white–checkered finish extending it to 203 laps, with Johnson leading Newman and Mears.
 The trio drew clear from the field.
 Strong runs from Sadler and Earnhardt closed them up to the top three.

 Earnhardt attempted to gain positions by turning right on the final lap, but fell back.
 Then, Newman attempted to pass Johnson on the outside; Mears remained with Johnson instead of drafting Newman.
 Biffle spun and hit the turn four wall, causing the eleventh (and final) caution.
 The field was frozen in place, with the finish order determined by where the drivers were when the caution began.
 This gave Johnson his maiden Daytona 500 victory, his first at either Talladega Superspeedway and Daytona International Speedway, and the 19th of his career.
 Mears, Newman, Sadler, Stewart, Bowyer, Vickers, Earnhardt, Schrader, and Jarrett completed the top ten finishers.
 There were 11 cautions and 32 lead changes among a record-setting 18 different drivers during the race.
 Earnhardt led the most laps of any racer (32).
 Johnson led four times totaling 24 laps.